Academic Integrity Policy

 All exams open book.
 Participants are permitted to have a textbook or notes.
 The textbook may be used as a pdf, in digital form on another device, not connected to the device on which they are taking their exam, such as a tablet or laptop.

-English as a second language participants may use browser translation software and English to native language dictionaries.
+English as a second language participants may use browser translation software and approved English to native language dictionaries.

 Participants may use online dictionaries to understand terminology in exam questions.

 The following are disallowed by the proctoring software:

 - Wearing of headphones or hats (cultural headdress is excepted)

 - Sitting the exam in a public area (there should be no-one else in the exam room)